tundish/blathnaid/blathnaid/book/chapters.rst

 He had a sudden feeling of being watched, but it was not unpleasant.
 There was someone who wanted to meet him.

-After a minute or two the door opened and out came the Blacksmith.
+After a minute or two, the door opened and out came the Blacksmith.
 They shook hands and stood together in the sunshine.

 A Gift